Frequently asked questions

 How do I get started for my cybersecurity training?

-First, let’s find out if you are eligible for a WIOA Grant.
-This grant can cover the cost of this (yes, it might be free if you qualify!)
+First, we want to check to see if you are eligible for a WIOA Grant, which could pay for it for you (yes, that means it might not cost you anything if you qualify)!
 Call or make an appointment today for us to call you.